 The support of St Catherine’s doesn’t stop when someone has died – we are here to help loved ones through bereavement, and are privileged to host various opportunities for our community to remember and reflect together.

-Our mission is to help more local people facing conditions like cancer, heart failure, respiratory disease and motor neurone disease to have quality of life, to the end of life.
+Our vision is to help local people facing conditions like cancer, heart failure, respiratory disease and motor neurone disease to have quality of life, to the end of life.

 Our values are caring, compassionate and committed.